shubh-man007/BeGo/readme.md

 ## Go Code

-This repository contains Go examples and experiments.
+This repository contains Go examples and experiments (mostly shenanigans).

 Currently working on developing backend and microservice based systems in go.